pxblue-test/status-list/README.md

 # Status-List Example
-This project demonstrates how to build a basic status-list with status stripe.
+This project demonstrates how to build a basic list with status stripes for list items.

 | Framework           | Status       | Live Examples  |
 | ---------------- |--------------|------------------|